4-Step Recipe for Writing a Quantitative MeasureDecember 10, 2013 by Stacey Barr

 In taking a percentage, you really have two performance attribute data items.
 Take the example:

 - Commercial Waste to Landfill: Percentage of tonnes of waste produced that is sent to landfill, for commercial organisations, by month.

 The two performance attribute data items are:

 - tonnes of waste sent to landfill

-Part 3: The scope data items.
+Part 3 of a quantitative KPI: the scope data items.